SumoLogic/sumologic-documentation/docs/observability/aws/deploy-use-aws-observability/deploy-with-terraform.md

 #### cloudwatch_metrics_source_details

-Provide details for the Sumo Logic Cloudwatch Metrics source.
+Provide details for the Sumo Logic CloudWatch Metrics source.
 If not provided, then defaults will be used.

 * `limit_to_namespaces` - Enter a comma-delimited list of the namespaces which will be used for both AWS CloudWatch Metrics Source.